waku-org/docs.waku.org/docs/guides/js-waku/manage-filter.md

 ---
 title: Manage Your Filter Subscriptions
+hide_table_of_contents: true
 ---

-This guide provides detailed steps to manage [Filter](/overview/concepts/protocols#filter) subscriptions and handle node disconnections in your application.
+This guide provides detailed steps to manage [Filter](/learn/concepts/protocols#filter) subscriptions and handle node disconnections in your application.
 Have a look at the [Filter guide](/guides/js-waku/light-send-receive) for receiving messages with the `Light Push` and `Filter` protocol.

 ## Overview